 Evaporation Science Experiment for Kids

-Turn your next rainstorm or snow melt into a science experiment!
+Turn your next rainstorm or snow melt into an easy science experiment!
 How long does it take for a puddle to evaporate, or turn into water vapor?

 This is all you will need to investigate this question: